MicrosoftDocs/win32/desktop-src/WmiSdk/swbemnamedvalueset-count.md

 ---
-Description: Use the Count property of the SWbemNamedValueSet object to determine how many items are in the collection.
+description: Use the Count property of the SWbemNamedValueSet object to determine how many items are in the collection.
 This property is read-only. ms.assetid: 4086cf91-69cd-4bce-a6e0-f223b18cd18d ms.tgt_platform: multiple
 title: SWbemNamedValueSet.Count property (Wbemdisp.h)